s-mutel/Personal-Website/README.md

 # Sacha Mutel

 ## Introduction
-This website is about me, the project (professionals and sportif) I've got and the travels I've already done.
+This website is about me, the projects (professionals and sportif) I've got and the travels I've already done.

 ## Languages